SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/05-Problem-06.md

 ## Input

-You receive multiple lines from the console until the command `STOP` or until the limit of 7 movies is reached:
+You receive multiple elements from the console until the command `STOP` or until the limit of 7 movies is reached:

 - Movie title: string;